-Some non-network options require an EEPROM to update firmware.
-For example, the Power System Time, Frequency, and Phase Monitor requires an EEPROM replacement on the option board to upgrade firmware.
+Non-network options may require a new ROM to update firmware.
+For example, Time & Frequency Monitor requires a program ROM be replaced on the option board.

 NOTE: Where applicable, firmware updates may include supplemental documentation, or a new version of this manual.